Spoonbill: Breeding

 Spoonbills are monogamous, but, so far as is known, only for one season at a time.
 Most species nest in trees or reed beds, often with ibises or herons.
-The male gathers nesting material—mostly sticks and reeds, sometimes taken from an old nest—the female weaves it into a large, shallow bowl or platform which varies in its shape and structural integrity according to species.
+The male gathers nesting material, mostly sticks and reeds, sometimes taken from an old nest; the female weaves it into a large, shallow bowl or platform which varies in its shape and structural integrity according to species.

 The female lays a clutch of about three smooth, oval, white eggs and both parents incubate; chicks hatch one at a time rather than all together.
 The newly hatched young are blind and cannot care for themselves immediately; both parents feed them by partial regurgitation.
 Chicks' bills are short and straight, and only gain the characteristic spoonbill shape as they mature.
 Their feeding continues for a few weeks longer after the family leaves the nest.
 The primary cause of brood failure appears not to be predation but starvation.

 Species and distribution

-The six species of spoonbill are distributed over much of the world.
+The six species of spoonbill are distributed over much of the warm temperate and tropical regions of the world.